pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  </form>

 ```
-If the user enters "John" in the text input, and selects the text file "file1.txt", the user agent might send back the following data:
+If the user enters "John" in the text input, and selects the text file "file1.txt", the browser will send back the following data:

 ```
    Content-Type: multipart/form-data; boundary=AaB03x